Key takeaways

 Want to increase their overall protein intake

 How much protein do you need for weight loss?
-Studies referenced above found that the gym gains leveled out once someone surpassed a daily protein intake of 1.6 grams per kg of body weight.
+According to the studies cited earlier, the gym gains leveled out once someone surpassed a daily protein intake of 1.6 grams per kg of body weight.

 3. Fiber

-In a review of 12 randomized controlled trials of people with obesity, researchers found that taking soluble fiber supplements led to:
+Among people with obesity, researchers have found that taking soluble fiber supplements led to:

 An average weight loss of 5.5 pounds